The four key stages of the asset lifecycle are:

 Asset management maturity assessments

-To support the dual goals of increasing transparency and working towards best practice in asset management, departments and agencies will need to complete a self-assessment of their asset management maturity and present this in their 2020-21 annual reports.
+To support the dual goals of increasing transparency and working towards best practice in asset management, departments and agencies will need to complete a self-assessment of their asset management maturity and present this in their 2020-21 annual reports, with further assessments every three years.

 Completing a maturity assessment allows government entities to compare their actual performance with their desired performance and better understand ‘what to improve’ to optimise cost, risk and asset performance.

-The AMAF does not prescribe a particular tool for the self-assessment of asset management maturity as each department or agency should be able to tailor their approaches depending on the size, complexity and risks associated with their asset holdings.
-However, DTF considers that good practice maturity tools should allow an entity to:
+In February 2021, DTF published guidance for the self-assessment of asset management maturity.
+Departments and agencies should tailor their approaches to compliance depending on the size, complexity and risks associated with their asset holdings.

-- establish a target maturity level (which may change over time);
+- establish a target maturity level for the AMAF requirements (which may change over time);

 - present evidence to substantiate an assessment;